-Thinking about Finance & financial management?
-It is the most well liked major at this school.
 With the diverse population at CUNY Bernard M Baruch College, you should have lots of opportunities to meet individuals from many cultures.
+This school does not require first-year students to live on-campus.
 Go on a virtual tour to learn more about CUNY Bernard M Baruch College.

 The University of Alabama is a wonderful option for students pursuing a Business/Managerial Economics degree.
 In addition to its bachelor's programs, The University of Alabama offers graduate degrees in Managerial Economics.
 The University of Alabama is one of the largest schools in Alabama.

-Business administration & management is the most popular program at The University of Alabama.
 Trying to avoid as much student debt as possible?
 The University of Alabama and its $22,066 annual net price could be a great match for you.
+Sports enthusiasts will like watching the university's top-ranked men's football team as they play at home and on the road.
 A virtual tour is a good way to explore The University of Alabama.